RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-12-PowerShell-Is-Too-Hard.md

 It all boils down to a single, easy to read command.
 If your co-workers complain that they aren't developers, ask them if they find commands like the one above too difficult.
 Hopefully they are open to learning, and you can help get them started.
 Otherwise, what are they doing in IT?

 A developer could hop between any of the languages above and more, for a variety of tasks, often with significant expertise in one or two of their favorites.
-Learning the basics is not *too hard,* and now that nearly everything has an API, [warnings like this](http://everythingsysadmin.com/2014/02/do-system-administrators-need-.html) will be more than just wishful thinking.
+Learning the basics of a task-based language is not *too hard,* and now that nearly everything has an API, [warnings like this](http://everythingsysadmin.com/2014/02/do-system-administrators-need-.html) will be more than just wishful thinking.

 So!
 What's the moral of this story anyways?